carvalholuigi25/lcpbot/README.md

 # lcpbot
-LCP Bot is a bot for discord, which consists to interact bot within your discord server and provides the commands gives ability to user execute them and use them on their servers.
+LCP Bot is a bot for discord, which consists to interact bot within your discord server and provides the commands giving ability to all users, moderators or administrators for execute them, modify them and/or use them on their servers with oauth2 and bearer token access.

 # List of Commands:
 ```